tensorleap/tensorleap/examples/IMDb/README.md

 The plot below is a **population exploration** plot.
 It represents a samples' similarity map based on the model's latent space, built using the extracted features from the trained model.

 The samples shown below were taken from the **training set** and are colored based on their **ground truth** class.
 The dot's size represents the model's error loss for that specific sample.
-We can see that there is a clear separation of the samples based on their classes.There are also failing samples (large dots).
+We can see that there is a clear separation of the samples based on their classes.There are also high loss sample (large dots).

 ![Population Exploration Analysis of Training Samples](images/img_2.png)